rhizoome/git-pijul/README.md

 Commands:
-  create   create a new pijul repository shallow  create a new pijul repository from current revision without... update   update a repository created with git-pijul
+  create   create a new pijul repository shallow  create a new pijul repository from the current revision without... update   update a repository created with git-pijul
 ```